-If you are like most people, you want to make a difference for kids in foster care but aren’t sure you are quite ready to be a foster or adoptive parent.
-Here are just a few of the other ways you can make a tremendous difference in the lives of kids and families:
+Here are just a few of the ways these 7 different types of people can make a tremendous difference in the lives of kids and families:

 - Mentoring foster youth